Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels

 \subsection{Stochastic Gradient Langevin Dynamics (SGLD)}

 We analyze the generalization gap of the stochastic gradient Langevin dynamics (SGLD) algorithm \citep{gelfand1991recursive,welling2011bayesian}.
 We start by recalling a standard framework of SGLD.
-The dataset $\rS$ is first divided into $m$ disjoint mini-batches:
+The data set $\rS$ is first divided into $m$ disjoint mini-batches:

 We initialize the parameter of the empirical risk with a random point $\rW_0 \in \mathcal{W}$ and update using the following rule: